WayNimbus/.github/profile/README.md

 * To be extensible in the form of widgets, applets or extensions.

 ## Configuration(TBD)
-I aim to have it configurable in one of these options:
+Our aim is to have it configurable in one of these options:
 * YAML
 * TOML
 * XML